GrinonBarrett/Taksidos/Core Rules/2=Combat/1=Basics.md

  **•** Move, The combatant may move up to their appropriate movement (run or sprint) in a straight line.

 ##### Multiple forms of movement
-Unless otherwise noted, a combatant may perform different modes of movement on their turn, so long as the following conditions are satisfied:
+Unless otherwise noted, a combatant may perform different modes of movement during a round, so long as the following conditions are satisfied:
     1 Only one mode is used on a given move.
     2 The unit has more than one mode of movement available.